placidorevilla/redirect/README.md

 ### -ui

-Directory of static UI files (default "./ui").
+Directory of static UI files.
+If not defined - embedded used

 ### -ui-addr string

 Address for UI (default "127.0.0.1:10101")

 * `/` - Will be served as static directory from specified directory
+* `/ui/` - UI interface
 * `/api/`  - API handlers

 # Actions on redirect server